11014067/Heuristieken/Visual_solutions/README.md

 # Visual solutions folder

 In this folder you can see all the visualisations from the solutions we have found, and new visualizations are automatically saved in this folder.
+For easy access the visualisations are placed in neighborhood folders.

 ### Visualizations